codesurf42/catsApi/README.md

 To run it, you may need JDK on your path.
-Please refer to https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#CJAGAACB or the documentation of your system.
+Please refer to https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#CJAGAACB or to the documentation of your system.

 You may use sbt build tool or activator (which is an extended version of sbt, included) to run this Scala app.